mirikrupkin/mirikrupkin.github.io/_pages/cv.md

 - **Oral presentation**: “A vestige of a prebiotic bonding entity is functioning within the contemporary ribosome”.
 Israel Society for Astrobiology and the Origin of Life (ILASOL), 26th annual meeting, Weizmann Institute of Science, Israel.

+**2011**

+- **Poster presentation**: “Mycobacterium Smegmatis Ribosome As A Tool For A Structural Insight Into Antibiotics Action On Pathogens”.
+Federation of the Israel Societies for Experimental Biology- FISEB, 6th ILANIT conference, Eilat, Israel.